-- Length of ownership
+1. Length of ownership

-How long have you owned the property?
+How long have you owned the property /?
+Since 1999

-- 2. Council tax
+2. Council tax

-Which Council Tax band is your property in?
+Which Council Tax band is your proper ty in?
+Band D

-- 3. Parking
+3. Parking

-What are the arrangements for parking at your property
+What are the arrangements for parking at your property?

 (Please tick all that apply)

-• Garage V
+Garage x

 Allocated parking space

-• Driveway И
+• Driveway x

 Shared parking

-· On street
+On street x

-HAS OWNED THIS PROPERTY SINCE 1960'S APPROXIMATELY.
-BAND'E
+Resident permit

+Metered Parking

+Other (please specify):

+4. Conservation area

+Is your property in a designated Conse special architectural or historical inter which it is desirable to preserve or enh est, the character or appearance of